SystemsApproach/ops/provision.rst

 information about types of devices and where they are installed; how infrastructure is organized (racked) by group and site; and how devices are connected to consoles, networks, and power sources.
-More information is readily available on the NetBox web site:
+More information is readily available on the NetBox web site.

 .. _reading_netbox:
 .. admonition:: Further Reading